The Ultimate Guide to Shock Collar for Potty Training

 we’ll delve into using shock collars for potty training, addressing concerns, highlighting benefits, and providing expert tips for safe and effective implementation.

-A shock collar, also known as an e-collar or electronic collar, delivers a mild electric stimulus to a dog’s neck.
-Consequently, the owner or trainer can trigger it using a remote control or an automated sensor.
+A shock collar, an e-collar or an electronic collar delivers a mild electric stimulus to a dog’s neck.
+The owner or trainer can trigger it using a remote control or an automated sensor.

 Dog Trainer Bible